Concepts and components

 Vamp Gateways fulfill two essential roles in a microservice architecture: service discovery and exposing services at the cluster edge.
 Vamp Gateways provide a service mesh that allows services to discover the location of upstream services and then directly connect to them safely and reliably.
 Vamp Gateways are also function as API gateways, providing ingress with vhost support, request routing and API composition for microservices-based applications.

-Vamp has three dependencies a secure key-value store, a SQL database, and Elasticsearch for aggregated metrics.
+Vamp has four dependencies a secure key-value store, a SQL database, a secure data stream for events and Elasticsearch for aggregated metrics.

 Vamp uses Hashicorp Vault as a secure key-value to store the namespaces configurations, workflow scripts and Vamp Gateway Agent (VGA) configuration.

 Vamp uses NATS Streaming Server as a secure, durable data stream for events.
 This forms the core of Vamp’s event-driven model and is principally used to communicate network topology changes within environments and to communicate release policy changes across environments.

 Vamp uses MySQL to store the definitions and current states of the services, gateways and workflows.
 The SQL database is also used to store the user role definitions and users.
 All data is securely stored.